Keitai–Kinmei Civil War: Outline

 The interpretation of these discrepancies has been the subject of debate since the theory gained attention in the Meiji period.

-The first theory to emerge was that Emperor Keitai died in 527 and Emperor Kinmei ascended to the throne in 531, with the reigns of Emperor Ankan and Emperor Senka assumed in the intervening four years.
-This theory is inconsistent with the fact that both the Kojiki and Nihon Shoki record the death of Emperor Ankan in the year 535.
+The first theory to emerge was that Keitai died in 527 and Kinmei ascended to the throne in 531, with the reigns of Ankan and Senka assumed in the intervening four years.
+This theory is inconsistent with the fact that both the Kojiki and the Nihon Shoki record Ankan's death in 535.